 If you work with US census data, the tidycensus package is a huge timesaver.
 Rather than having to manually download data from the Census Bureau website, you can use it to write R code that accesses it automatically, making it ready for analysis and reporting.
 Because of its integration with tigris, you can also easily map this demographic data.

 If you’re looking for census data from other countries, Walker’s Analyzing US Census Data book gives examples of packages that can help.
-There are R packages to bring census data from Canada (cancensus), Kenya (rKenyaCensus), Mexico (mxmaps and inegiR), and other countries.
+There are R packages to bring census data from Canada (cancensus), Kenya (rKenyaCensus), Mexico (mxmaps and inegiR), Europe (eurostat), and other countries.
 Before hitting the download button in your data collection tool of choice, it’s worth looking for a package that can import that data directly into R.